Palm Tree vs Palmetto Tree: What’s the Difference?

 Size

 The palm tree is the larger of the two, with many species growing 80 feet tall or more.
-These trees do not produce trunks like ordinary trees, and they have no bark.
+These trees do not produce trunks like ordinary trees and have no bark.
 They remain short for the first few years while their stems grow underground.
-With the underground stem established, the palm tree will begin to send its stem upward, increasing its height every year.
+With the underground stem established, the palm tree will send its stem upward, increasing its height yearly.

 Foliage

-Palm trees produce large fronds that will have an alternating pattern.
-It will have long leaves that can be 36 inches with parallel veins.
+Palm trees produce large fronds that have an alternating pattern.
+The long leaves can be 36 inches long with parallel veins.
 Many of the fronds have a fan shape with shiny leaves.

 Flowers

 Different species of palm trees produce various kinds of flowers.
-The desert palm, royal palm, and queen palm all have white flowers pleasing to the eye and soft to the touch.
-Royal palm trees have yellow flowers that are extremely aromatic.
+The desert palm, royal palm, and queen palm all have white flowers, which are pleasing to the eye and soft to the touch.
+Royal palm trees have yellow flowers that are incredibly aromatic.

 Fruit

 Palm trees produce many types of fruit, including coconut and dates.
-Queen palm trees in the United States grow bright orange dates mostly used for ornamentation purposes.
+Queen palm trees in the United States grow bright orange dates mostly used for ornamentation.

 - Tall trees